浪人

 🔍 Overview

 This TryHackMe room covers prompt injection vulnerabilities in Large Language Models (LLMs).
-The objective is to understand how LLMs handle hidden system instructions — and how skillfully crafted prompts can lead to the disclosure of protected information.
-In this case, a flag was hidden in the model’s configuration.
+The goal is to understand how LLMs handle hidden system instructions - and how carefully crafted prompts can lead to the disclosure of protected information.
+In this case, a flag was hidden in the model configuration.

 Unlike classic CTF challenges, the focus here is on: